Updated July 30th, 2019

 Unfortunately, there is no such thing.
 The truth is that no two people would agree on what the best production music libraries are.

-Stick with the free plan and practise pitching to music supervisors accepting submissions.
+Stick with the free options and practice pitching to music supervisors/indie filmmakers/production companies that are accepting submissions.

 Little by little, you’ll get a better idea of who you should get in touch with and where you should pitch your music for better results.